robtweed/mg-showcase/JSON-BENCHMARKS.md

 ![benchmark form](images/benchmark-form.png)

-You'll see that by default, the application will create 100 instances of the JSON you specify, saving them into a Global Document named *bmtest*.
+You'll see that by default, the application will create 100 instances of the JSON you specify, saving them into a Global Document named *bmTest*.
 We'll use these defaults for now, so the only thing you need to do is to define a JSON object to use for the test.

 The JSON can be specified formally and "correctly" using double-quoted names and string values, but the application makes use of the [JSON5](https://json5.org/) package, so you can use the much simpler *string-literal* style.